WICG/user-preference-media-features-headers/README.md

    User-Pref-Media-Features: prefers-color-scheme="dark"
    Sec-CH-Example: 1
    ```
-1. The server can then tailor the response accordingly.
+1. The server can then tailor the response for the client accordingly.

 ## Privacy and Security Considerations